brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 So  we are goint to add extra information about the classification (tagging) of a thread in a specific subtopic.

-So, let's look at GraphiQL.
+Let's look at GraphiQL.
 GraphiQL is a tool where you can see the documentation of a GraphQL server and also run queries and mutations in it.
 If you started the server it should be running under 127.0.0.1:8000/graphiql or any similar location.

 Let's see the mutation that is used to insert an Information.
 Information is an entity in our system.
 It's the relationship between a Thread and a Subtopic.
 You can also understand it as a tag.